octobercms/docs/services-queues.md

     php artisan queue:work connection --daemon --sleep=3 --tries=3

-As you can see, the `queue:work` command supports most of the same options available to `queue:listen`.
 You may use the `php artisan help queue:work` command to view all of the available options.

 ### Deploying with daemon queue workers